WordPress vs Ghost – Which One is Better?

 Although WordPress has been around for 17 years already, Ghost is a new contender in the already crowded content management system world.
-WordPress has taken over the world like our storm.
+WordPress has taken over the world like a storm.

 Ghost started in 2013 by former WordPress employee John O’Nolan.
 Ghost had a successful Kickstarter campaign back in the days.
 During the campaign, Ghost was branded as the WordPress alternative but “just for bloggers.”

 One of the main differences between Ghost and WordPress is Ghost targets bloggers only.
-However, WordPress has become a multipurpose CMS that targets bloggers, business, eCommerce and what not.
+However, WordPress has become a multipurpose CMS that targets bloggers, businesses, eCommerce, and whatnot.

 Both WordPress and Ghost have built-in support for core blogging features.
 Recently, both the platform had new significant releases.
 WordPress released its Gutenberg featured WordPress 5.0, and Ghost released its second version with a drastically improved editor.